tutuxh/Learning-pixel-level-depth-maps/README.md

 python main.py -b 1 -m rgbd -s 100 --in_channels 512 --data [path_to_dataset] --epochs 30 --optimizer sgd --activation relu --dataset kitti --lr 0.01 --evaluate > log-rgbd-100-kitti-time.txt
 ```

-## The proposed SLAM system based on depth estimation
+## The proposed SLAM system based on our depth estimation
 We compute the absolute trajectory error from the ground truth trajectory and the estimated trajectory.
 On the fr1_desk TUM sequence, the commands are:
 ```bash